How to Measure a Boot Shaft: 3 Ways

 • For size 8.5 women’s boots:

-• Ankle boot shafts are between 3 and 8 inches (7.6 and 20.3 cm).
+• Ankle shafts are between 3 and 8 inches (7.6 and 20.3 cm).

-• Mid-calf boot shafts are between 8.25 and 13.25 inches (21 and 33.7 cm)
+• Mid-calf shafts typically range from 8.25 to 13.25 inches (21 to 33.7 cm) in height.

 • Knee-high boots may have shafts of 13.5 inches (34.3 cm) or longer.